Super-sub Coutinho caps Villa revival to frustrate Man Utd

-BIRMINGHAM, United Kingdom, Jan 15 – Philippe Coutinho made a dream debut for Aston Villa as the Brazil star’s late equaliser capped a thrilling fightback from two goals down against Manchester United in Saturday’s 2-2 draw.
+Birmingham (United Kingdom) (AFP), Jan 15 – Steven Gerrard hailed Philippe Coutinho’s dream debut for Aston Villa as the Brazil star’s late equaliser capped a thrilling fightback from two goals down against Manchester United in Saturday’s 2-2 draw.

 Four years after he last played in the Premier League with Liverpool, Coutinho made an instant impact on his return to England following his loan move from Barcelona this week.